 We feel that it is essential that the pioneers who gave us such a resounding victory last Riḍván should at this juncture be lovingly and kindly reminded of the standard set by our beloved Guardian.
-We ask you to bring these matters to their notice in the way you consider best, and impress upon them that unless there is a great influx of native believers before next Riḍván, their task will not be completed with the formation of independent National Assemblies, and that they should stay at their posts even beyond Riḍván, 1963.
+We ask you to bring these matters to their notice in the way you consider best, and impress upon them that unless there is a great influx of native believers before next Riḍván, their task will not be completed with the formation of independent National Assemblies, and that they should stay at their posts even beyond Riḍván 1963.